Article 18 of the Indian Constitution talks about the Abolition of titles. In this article, I have talked about all the clauses of Article 18 in deep.

-The corresponding provision of the US Constitution reads as follows:
+The corresponding provision of the US related to Article 16 of the Indian Constitution.

-It will be noted that this article does not, like Articles 17 and 23, provide that the breach of any obligation will be an offence punishable in accordance with law:
+It will be noted that this article does not, like Articles 17 and 23, provide that the breach of any obligation will be an offence punishable in accordance with the law.

 Therefore, it appears permissible to argue that it is the mere prescription or prohibition observable and enforceable by the persons and bodies concerned merely as a matter of political obligation to the democratic State under this article and not as an obligation entailing penal consequences for which punishments can be prescribed under Article 35.

-The eminent constitutional lawyer, Sir Ivor Jennings, describing the nature of obligation created by Article 18 of the Indian constitution, observes:
+The eminent constitutional lawyer, Sir Ivor Jennings, describing the nature of obligation created by Article 18 of Indian Constitution, observes: